antonradev/mygab/README.md

 # mygab
-Basic Android application based on Cordova and Angular.js
+Basic Android application based on Cordova and Angular.js.
+Saving data to LocalStorage